smartcontractkit/chainlink-automation/docs/LOG_EVENT_PROVIDER.md

 #### Rate Limiting

-Each upkeep has a rate limiter for blocks in order to control the amount of queries per upkeep, `BlockRateLimit` and `BlockLimitBurst` are used to configure the limit.
+Each upkeep has a rate limiter for blocks in order to control the amount of queries per upkeep, i.e. to control the number of blocks that are queried from log poller. `BlockRateLimit` and `BlockLimitBurst` are used to configure the limit.

 Upon initial fetch/restart the burst is automatically increased as we ask for `LogBlocksLookback` blocks.